-Just like Peter, I lost track of the face of my Saviour for awhile and focused instead on the waves.
+Just like Peter, I lost track of the face of my Saviour for a few days and focused instead on the waves.
 I had moments of faithlessness and doubt, and I felt like I was sinking.
 Yet I am thankful to Jesus, who reached out his hand to pick me up, saving me from myself and at the same time reminding me that there is a better way than doubt and misplaced trust.

 I am not saying that it is a sin for our feelings to tell us something different from the truth.
 I am not saying that going through a storm of life is a result of unfaithfulness.
 What I am saying is that this week, I lost track of the face of my Saviour.
 What I am saying is that for a time I placed my trust in something other than my Jesus.
 What I am saying is that I, like Peter, looked at the waves around me and doubted.
 And what I am saying is that even while rebuking me, God reached out His hand and helped me climb back into the boat.